Giuscar/e-commerce-website/README.md

 - CTRL-C
 - docker-compose up -d
-- Connect to client docker container in order to set up the DB environment: a- docker exec -ti client b- php bin/console doctrine:database:create c- php bin/console doctrine:schema:create
+- Connect to client docker container in order to set up the DB environment:
+  - docker exec -ti client
+  - php bin/console doctrine:database:create
+  - php bin/console doctrine:schema:create

 That's it.
 You can now connect to the following link http://localhost:8080.